Jokero/validy/README.md

     })
 ```

-In case of validation errors:
+If you have validation errors:

 ```js
 const book = {